acbilson/chaos-content/posts/insights/your-kingdom-come.md

 In submission to Jesus, I did not act on my impulses.
 Instead, I overlooked his mistakes and did not harshly criticize him.
 I honored him in public and complied with his demands.
 I reserved critical feedback until I could offer it privately with a generous spirit and with clarity.
 Even in the weeks before my departure, I spoke well of him in public and private.
 I empathized with his position and prayed for him.

+{{< notice >}}
-> Lest you think I acted in love towards my manager by sheer willpower, you should know that I met regularly with a trained therapist and spent countless hours with Amie and friends venting my feelings, sharing my experiences, and receiving prayer and counsel.
-Participation in the Kingdom is participation in **community**.
+Lest you think I acted in love towards my manager by sheer willpower, you should know that I met regularly with a trained therapist and spent countless hours with Amie and friends venting my feelings, sharing my experiences, and receiving prayer and counsel.
+Participation in the Kingdom is participation in <b>community</b>.
+{{< /notice >}}

 **What would happen if enemies in your workplace treated one another with dignity?**